-People have been spending more time than ever at home this year, but that hasn’t hindered mosquito populations.
+People have been spending more time than ever at home lately, but that hasn’t hindered mosquito populations.
 In fact, mosquito activity has quadrupled in parts of California over the past two years.
 What’s more is two non-indigenous, disease-carrying species of the invasive Aedes genus were reported in Southern California: Aedes albopictus and Aedes aegypti.
 The California Department of Public Health released a map of confirmed sightings, but these species have now expanded into other states on the west coast.

 These “exotic” mosquitoes are nothing new to eastern states, but they’ve made their way to western states likely through travel, trade, and climate change.

 Fortunately, mosquitoes can’t spread Coronavirus (COVID-19), but the Aedes genus is responsible for transmitting Zika, West Nile virus, dengue fever, chikungunya, yellow fever, and parasitic canine heartworm.
 For information on symptoms, click here.

 California has traditionally been home to mild-mannered mosquitoes, however, these two species are aggressive day-feeders.
 They both possess bold, black and white stripes, which is key to early detection.

 Of the two species, the yellow fever mosquito is more dangerous and bothersome to humans.
 Not only are we their preferred host, but they inhabit areas where people congregate and bite repeatedly.
 This easy access to blood meals, paired with back-to-back bites, makes the re-introduction of tropical mosquito-borne illness in the US a potential threat.

 The Aedes aegypti are native to tropical and subtropical regions like South America, but have been known to inhabit temperate territories as well.